keislamoglu/react-timetravel-hooks/README.md

 ## You will be able to

 * use countdown with less and easier configuration
-* calculate the remaining time
+* get the remaining time in real-time by just giving the end date

 ## Progress